Understanding Stress

 2. Stress Reaction: "Fight or Flight" Response

 When we are under stress, the autonomic and endocrine systems in our body will be activated.
-This leads to a series of bodily reactions which are called "Fight or Flight" response, including headache, shortness of breath, palpitations, sweating, dilated pupils, muscle tension, increased blood pressure and blood sugar level, restlessness, inhibited digestion and others.
-If the stress is only transient, the above response will subside gradually and our body will return to normal condition.
+This leads to a series of automatic physiological reactions which are called "Fight or Flight" response, including sweating, shortness of breath, palpitation, increased blood pressure, headache, dilated pupils, muscle tension, and inhibited digestion, etc. If stress is only transient, the physiological systems will restore its equilibrium spontaneously and the above bodily responses will subside gradually.

-However, when we are under excessive stress for a long period of time, the following physical, emotional, behavioural and cognitive symptoms may emerge.
-These symptoms may in turn affect each other, resulting in a vicious cycle.
+However, when we are under chronic and excessive stress, the following physical, emotional, behavioural and cognitive symptoms may emerge.
+These symptoms may also have interactions among themselves, resulting in a vicious cycle.

-• Emotional aspect: Anxiety, depression, anger, frustration and helplessness
+• Emotional aspect: Anxiety, depression, anger, frustration, self-blame and helplessness

-• Behavioural aspect: Sleep disturbance, change of appetite, decreased work performance, increased tobacco/alcohol use and social withdrawal
+• Behavioural aspect: Sleep disturbance, change of appetite, increased use of maladaptive coping strategies such as smoking and drinking, and social withdrawal

 • Cognitive aspect: Forgetfulness, concentration difficulty and poor judgment